 We also have a number of other product candidates that target solid tumors and hematologic malignancies, as well as other diseases, in various stages of clinical and pre-clinical development.
 These include bispecific antibodies targeting cancers as T-cell redirecting immunotherapies, as well as bispecific antibodies for next generation cancer and autoimmune disease therapies, created using our patented DOCK-AND-LOCK® (DNL®) protein conjugation technology.

-In addition to our potential therapeutic products, our proprietary technologies have also enabled us to develop highly specific diagnostic imaging agents, one of which, LeukoScan®, has been approved in Europe, Canada, Australia, and certain other countries, where it is currently being marketed for the detection of bone infections.
-We also market ImmuSTRIP® for the detection of human anti-murine antibodies or HAMA in patients who may have pre-existing HAMA or have developed HAMA from treatment with murine (mouse) monoclonal antibody products.
+In addition to our potential therapeutic products, our proprietary technologies have also enabled us to develop highly specific diagnostic imaging agents, one of which, LeukoScan®, has been approved in Europe, Canada and Australia, where it is currently being marketed for the detection of bone infections.

 We have two foreign subsidiaries, Immunomedics B.V. in the Netherlands and Immunomedics GmbH in Rödermark, Germany, to assist us in managing sales efforts and coordinating clinical trials in Europe.
 In addition, we have a majority-owned U.S. subsidiary, IBC Pharmaceuticals, Inc., which has been working since 1999 on the development of novel cancer radiotherapeutics using patented pretargeting technologies with proprietary, bispecific antibodies.